This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The dune fields at Murlough are the best and most extensive example of dune heath within Ireland with over 600 species of butterflies and moths, one of which, the Marsh Fritillary butterfly, is of European importance.
 The site is internationally important for wintering wildfowl and waders.

-Summer at Murlough
+Get stuck in at Murlough

 Array of wildlife delights